 “Any employer who violates the [Equal Pay Act] shall be liable to the employee or employees affected in the amount of their unpaid minimum wages, or their unpaid overtime compensation, as the case may be, and in an additional equal amount as liquidated damages.”

 In addition to the Equal Pay Act’s private-right-of-action provisions, the law also provides civil enforcement (with fines of $1,100 per violation) in cases involving repeated or willful violations.
-The EEOC handled civil enforcement matters and are often triggered by complaints from current and former employees.
+The EEOC handles civil enforcement matters and are often triggered by complaints from current and former employees.

 Contact Our Columbia, South Carolina Employer Defense Lawyers at Gignilliat, Savitz & Bettis, LLP

 Gignilliat, Savitz & Bettis, LLP is a South Carolina employment law firm that exclusively represents employers.
 If you have questions about your company’s obligation under the Equal Pay Act or face allegations of wage discrimination, we encourage you to get in touch.
 Call 803-799-9311 or contact us online to speak with one of our South Carolina employment lawyers in confidence.